abhay-mohandas/2d-block-game/README.md

             2) python 2d-block-game/main.py

-Note: Edit the addresses of player.png and obstacle.png in main.py to the desired location
+Note: Edit the address of player.png and obstacle.png in main.py to the desired location